ADRA-Bank: A Modular Benchmark for Academic Deep Research Agents: End-to-End Experiments

-To validate our automatic metrics against human judgment, we conducted a human evaluation study where domain experts performed pairwise comparisons on 100 blinded report pairs.
-Experts selected the superior report based on an overall assessment of its factuality, comprehensiveness, and coherence.
-Our primary finding is a high degree of alignment: the ranking produced by our automatic Reasoning F1 score matched the human expert's preference in 86.23\% of the comparisons.
-This strong agreement validates our benchmark as a reliable proxy for what experts consider a high-quality research report.
+\textit{To validate our metrics against human judgment, domain experts performed pairwise comparisons on 100 blinded report pairs, assessing factuality, comprehensiveness, and coherence.} Experts selected the superior report based on an overall assessment of its factuality, comprehensiveness, and coherence.
+We find a high degree of alignment: our Reasoning F1 score matched expert preferences in 86.23\% of cases.
+This strong agreement confirms the benchmark as a reliable proxy for expert-judged research quality.